4 Proactive Strategies to Manage Absenteeism: A Best Practices Guide

 Source: Shiftboard’s 2023 State of the Hourly Worker Report

-Having some control over overtime schedules also plays an important role in employee satisfaction.
+Likewise, having some control over overtime (OT) also plays an important role in employee satisfaction.
 Some employees welcome overtime, while others see it as a burden.
 Managers must distinguish the difference and set clear policies around scheduling mandatory overtime (sometimes referred to as forced overtime) and offering volunteer overtime (which is roughly defined by an employee deciding if, or how much, overtime they will work).

-Self-serve scheduling is a powerful tool in managing certain aspects of overtime, helping reduce absenteeism.
-By utilizing strategies that enable employees to exert control over their overtime scheduling, both the employees and the organization see tremendous gains.
-Consider the case of one Shiftboard customer, a multinational manufacturer and distributor of medical supplies, that was struggling to fill mandatory overtime shifts.
-Shifting gears, they decided to change their overtime policy to a completely voluntary basis, where employees signed up if they wanted to work overtime shifts.
+Self-serve scheduling is a powerful tool in managing certain aspects of overtime, helping to reduce absenteeism.
+By utilizing strategies that enable employees to exert control over OT scheduling, both the employees and the organization see tremendous gains.
+Consider Shiftboard’s customer, a multinational manufacturer and distributor of medical supplies, that was struggling to fill mandatory overtime shifts.
+They decided to change their overtime policy to a completely voluntary basis, where employees signed up if they wanted to work overtime shifts.
 The results were highly positive: the facility increased the fill rate of overtime shifts to almost 100 percent every week.
-This is an excellent example of a win-win strategy — the company got overtime filled, and the employees who wanted extra work got overtime hours.
+This is an excellent example of a win-win strategy — the company filled their overtime, and the employees who wanted extra work got overtime hours.

-Voluntary overtime and self-serve scheduling can vastly improve shift coverage, and it not only allows employees to have a say in when they’re working, but also in what they’re doing on the job, too.
+Voluntary overtime and self-serve scheduling can vastly improve shift coverage.
+At the same time it not only allows employees to have a say in when they’re working, but also in what they’re doing on the job, too.
 Employees experience higher job satisfaction when performing tasks in their areas of skill or interest.
 These benefits can be amplified when employees have a visible choice in the matter, an option further facilitated by self-scheduling capabilities.
 It’s a win for productivity, too – performing tasks employees enjoy keeps them engaged and motivated.

-The takeaway is clear: Putting employees in the driver’s seat concerning workplace issues like scheduling is instrumental in keeping them happy in their jobs — and coming in to work every day.
+The takeaway is clear: Putting employees in the driver’s seat concerning workplace issues like scheduling is instrumental in keeping them happy in their jobs — and returning to work every day.

 Best Practice 4: Establish Clear Communication and Nurture Transparency

 One essential strategy for combating absenteeism is establishing clear communication and nurturing transparency around the scheduling process.
 Every organization — especially those who rely on frontline and shift-based employees — should have definitive scheduling and leave policies that establish clear, easy-to-understand guidelines about schedule creation and how planned and unplanned leaves are managed.
-Such policies serve as valuable resources for your organization by establishing expectations, rules, and transparency related to employee schedules.
+Such transparent policies serve as valuable resources for your organization by establishing well-defined rules and expectations related to employee schedules.

 Absence Management Best Practice 4 Mobile

-In addition to communicating policies and governances around scheduling, offering employees convenient access to their schedules and keeping them informed of changes and new shift opportunities is a great way to nurture transparency.
-In this way, employers can walk the walk instead of just discussing the critical work-life balance that today’s generation of workers requires.
+In addition to clarifying policies and governances around scheduling, offering employees convenient access to updates regarding changes and new shift opportunities are great ways to keep the lines of communication open.
+In this way, employers can directly enable the critical work-life balance that today’s generation of workers is looking for.

 How Technology Can Help

-How we work has changed dramatically in many ways, especially over the last few years – and how we schedule work must change, too.
-Indeed, an organization depending on its workers showing up when they’re supposed to — and vice versa, that employees can rely on their employers to provide a safe workplace and satisfying employment — is a basic tenet of any effective corporation.
+How we work has changed dramatically in many ways over the last few years, and how we schedule work must change, too.
+Indeed, an organization depending on workers showing up when they’re supposed to — and vice versa, that employees can rely on their employers to provide a safe workplace and satisfying employment — is a basic tenet of any effective corporation.
 But more than ever, technology can simplify and streamline that objective in a way that other outdated processes and methodologies simply can’t.

 Powered by robust technology, today’s most effective workforce scheduling solutions help employers reduce, prevent, and address absenteeism in many ways: